-As part of the Sudan Cultural Program, The Africa Institute hosted a film screening of a documentary film, “Talking About Trees” directed by Sudanese film director Suhaib Gasmelbari Mustafa on December 14, 2019.
-The film follows the efforts of the Sudanese Film Group, represented by retired filmmakers Ibrahim Shadad, Manar Al Hilo, Suleiman Mohamed Ibrahim and Altayeb Mahdi, who have decided to revive an old cinema, and again draw attention to Sudanese film history.
+As part of the Sudan Cultural Program, The Africa Institute hosted a film screening of the documentary “Talking About Trees,” directed by Sudanese filmmaker Suhaib Gasmelbari Mustafa, on December 14, 2019.
+The film chronicles the endeavors of the Sudanese Film Group, led by retired filmmakers Ibrahim Shadad, Manar Al Hilo, Suleiman Mohamed Ibrahim, and Altayeb Mahdi, as they embark on the ambitious project of reviving an old cinema and bringing attention back to Sudanese film history.

-The film was followed by a panel discussion with Dr. Yousif Aydabi, Advisor at the Dr. Sultan Al Qasimi Center for Gulf Studies and with representatives from Sudanese Film Group namely, Ibrahim Shaddad, Manar Al Hilo, Suleiman Mohamed Ibrahim, and Altayeb Madhi.
+Following the screening, a panel discussion ensued, featuring Dr. Yousif Aydabi, Advisor at the Dr. Sultan Al Qasimi Center for Gulf Studies, and representatives from the Sudanese Film Group, namely Ibrahim Shaddad, Manar Al Hilo, Suleiman Mohamed Ibrahim, and Altayeb Mahdi.

 The members of the ‘Sudanese Film Club’; Ibrahim Shadad, Manar Al Hilo, Suleiman Mohamed Ibrahim, Altayeb Madhi have decided to revive an old cinema.
 They are united not only by their love of cinema and their passionate desire to restore old film stock and draw attention to Sudanese film history once more, but also by the fact that they have all enjoyed a film education abroad in the former Soviet Union.
 Tirelessly, they try to get the cinema’s owners on their side and make the place operational again, but repeatedly find themselves up against considerable resistance.
 In the meantime, they sit together and talk about the past – including their experiences of persecution and even torture as pro-democratic activists.
 They also read out old letters written while in exile and dream of a Sudan in which art and intellectual thought can be free.
 ‘We are smarter than them, but not as strong,’ is how they unanimously summarize their situation.
 It is in melancholic moments such as these that the viewer is able to perceive the friendship, as well as the bond and ideological solidarity that exists in the struggle for common ideals.